ktakashi/r6rs-mongodb/doc/UsersReference.md

 - `(mongodb-query-result? obj)`
 Returns `#t` if the given `obj` is MongoDB query result object, otherwise `#f`.

+The MongoDB query result type is a subtype of MongoDB cursor type.

 - `(mongodb-query-result-id query-result)`
 Returns request id of the `query-result`.